gbmhunter/blog/content/electronics/components/oscillators/_index.md

 #### Operating Mode

 Most crystals operate in the "fundamental" operating mode, that is, they are running at their fundamental frequency.
+Most crystals below 30MHz operate in their fundamental operating mode.
+For frequencies higher than 30MHz, crystals begin to operate in the 3rd, 5th or sometimes 7th overtone.
+Only odd overtones are viable operating frequencies.

+Most crystals operating at a overtone frequency use series resonance to do so[^elec-tutorials-crystals].

 #### Operating Temperature